Discover Cahill’s Lookout near Katoomba in the Blue Mountains

-Overlooking the Megalong Valley, Cahill’s Lookout is one of the most impressive lookouts in the Blue Mountains, but without the big tourist crowds.
+Cahill’s Lookout near Katoomba is one of the most impressive lookouts in the Blue Mountains, offering panoramic Megalong Valley views.

 Quietly tucked away on the westernmost point of Cliff Drive, the lookout offers breathtaking views of the valley, Megalong Head, Boars Head Rock, and the Narrow Neck Peninsula.

-A paved 500 metres long walking path leads to this lookout with multiple viewing platforms to explore.
+A paved 500-metre long walking path leads to this lookout with multiple viewing platforms to explore.

 Cahill’s Lookout Walk